Medical-Fitness Technician

 Items 1-7 below explain the basic areas of concern in obtaining an informed consent from a participant prior to conducting a medical-fitness assessment.
 The statements are written in first-person for clarity from the participant's perspective.

 2. Instructions – You are allowed to modify each exercise to the best of your ability and to set your own pace to whatever intensity level is comfortable for you.
 You may stop any exercise test at any time for any reason.
-Your Medical-Fitness Technician or Assistant may encourage you to slow-down, or may even insist that you stop, depending on the signs of exertion or discomfort that you exhibit during your exercise test.
+Your Medical-Fitness Technician may encourage you to slow-down, or may even insist that you stop, depending on the signs of exertion or discomfort that you exhibit during your exercise test.

-2. Attendant Discomforts and Risks – There is the possibility of certain physiological changes occurring during your exercise tests.
+3. Attendant Discomforts and Risks – There is the possibility of certain physiological changes occurring during your exercise tests.
 These include shortness of breath, pounding heart beats, palpitations, dizziness, fatigue, impaired coordination, and in extremely rare instances, heart attack, stroke, or death.

 2. Instructions – You are allowed to modify each exercise to the best of your ability and to set your own pace to whatever intensity level is comfortable for you.
 You may stop any exercise test at any time for any reason.
-Your Medical-Fitness Technician or Assistant may encourage you to slow-down, or may even insist that you stop, depending on the signs of exertion or discomfort that you exhibit during your exercise test.
+Your Medical-Fitness Technician may encourage you to slow-down, or may even insist that you stop, depending on the signs of exertion or discomfort that you exhibit during your exercise test.

-2. Attendant Discomforts and Risks – There is the possibility of certain physiological changes occurring during your exercise tests.
+3. Attendant Discomforts and Risks – There is the possibility of certain physiological changes occurring during your exercise tests.
 These include shortness of breath, pounding heart beats, palpitations, dizziness, fatigue, impaired coordination, and in extremely rare instances, heart attack, stroke, or death.

 Inherent Risk

 "Inherent" risk means that there is a possibility that an adverse event may occur even though everything was done properly in order to minimize that risk.
-The incidence of a serious event, such as a heart attack, stroke, or death is extremely rare -- less than 1 in 100,000, when the participant is properly screened and the exercise tests are properly supervised.
+The incidence of a serious event, such as a heart attack, stroke, or death is extremely rare -- less than 1 in 100,000, when the participant is properly screened and the exercise tests are properly administered and supervised.

 It is far better to error on the side of caution.
 Also, you want the participant to have a positive experience, so that he/she remains open to the idea of medical-fitness training with repeat fitness testing to track and maximize their results.